ben-kemister/development-cheat-sheets/_languages/powershell.md

 }
 ```

+## $PSScriptRoot – Get full path of executing script

+`$PSScriptRoot` is an automatic variable in PowerShell which contains the full path to the script.

 ## Environmental Variables

 Environment variables are global settings for your Linux, Mac, or Windows computer, stored for the system shell to use when executing commands.
 For more information see [HowTo: Set an Environment Variable in Windows - Command Line and Registry](http://www.dowdandassociates.com/blog/content/howto-set-an-environment-variable-in-windows-command-line-and-registry/).